 CMMC Requirement AC.L2-3.1.13 – Remote Access Confidentiality: Employ cryptographic mechanisms to protect the confidentiality of remote access sessions.

+The following provides a sample mapping between the Cybersecurity Maturity Model Certification (CMMC) 2.0 Level 2 and AWS managed Config rules.
+Each Config rule applies to a specific AWS resource, and relates to one or more CMMC 2.0 Level 2 controls.
+A CMMC 2.0 Level 2 control can be related to multiple Config rules.
 This document provides assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 2.
-The article from the FTC focuses on how a small business can put network security first by giving the employees the tools they need.
+Offers actionable guidance on how to map Access Control CMMC Requirements to specific configurations in Microsoft Entra ID (Formerly Azure AD).
+Offers practical configuration steps to protect Remote Desktop Protocol (RDP) sessions using built-in Windows cryptographic protections.
+Appropriate for small teams using RDP for remote access.
+Provides updated technical guidance for securing remote desktop environments hosted in Azure, including encryption, session controls, and identity protections.
 This NIST Special Publication offers recommendations for designing, configuring, and managing SSL VPN solutions.
 This NIST Special Publication is one part in a series of documents intended to provide guidance to the Federal Government for using cryptography to protect its sensitive, but unclassified digitized information during transmission and while in storage.
 This NIST Special Publication offers recommendations for designing, configuring, and managing IPSec VPN solutions.
 This sample policy provided by SANS can be customized and used to address remote access.
-This page from The UC Berkeley Information Security Office offers basic tips to system administrators for securing Windows Remote Desktop.
-In this edition of the On Call Compliance Solutions Compliance Tip of the Week, we discuss cryptographic standards including FIPS-validated cryptography and NSA-approved cryptography.
+Video explaining CMMC 2.0 Control AC.L2-3.1.13: Secure Remote Access Sessions Cryptographically

 Cryptographic standards include FIPS-validated cryptography and NSA-approved cryptography.